 *On this date in 1967, the NAACP Image Awards were first presented.

-The NAACP Image Award is an annual awards ceremony presented by the U.S.-based National Association for the Advancement of Colored People (NAACP) to honor outstanding performances in film, television, music, and literature.
+The NAACP Image Award is an annual ceremony presented by the U.S.-based National Association for the Advancement of Colored People (NAACP) to honor outstanding film, television, music, and literature performances.
 Similar to other awards, like the Oscars and the Grammy's, the over 40 categories of the Image Awards are voted on by the award organization's members (in this case, NAACP members).
 The intersectionality of African America is part of the intent of the awards categories.
 Honorary awards (similar to the Academy Honorary Award) have also been included, such as the President's Award, the Chairman's Award, the Entertainer of the Year, and the Hall of Fame Award.

 The award ceremony was first nationally televised in 1994 on the Fox Network.
 There was no awards ceremony in 1973 or 1995.
-The first live broadcast of the event, also on the Fox Network, occurred in 2007 for its 38th edition (up until 2007, the ceremony had been broadcast with tape delay) and the annual ceremonies usually take place in or around the Los Angeles, United States area, in February or early March.
+The first live broadcast of the event, also on the Fox Network, occurred in 2007 for its 38th edition (up until 2007, the ceremony had been broadcast with tape delay), and the annual ceremonies usually take place in or around the Los Angeles, United States area, in February or early March.
 The 44th edition aired on NBC.
 Sources have had trouble verifying the winners in the top categories from 1983 to 1995.

-In the same year, Martin Lawrence was criticized for winning Outstanding Actor in a Comedy Series and Outstanding Comedy Series, and the show was criticized for its sexual controversy.
+The same year, Martin Lawrence was criticized for winning Outstanding Actor in a Comedy Series and Outstanding Comedy Series, and the show was criticized for its sexual controversy.
 In 2004, R. Kelly's Chocolate Factory was nominated for Outstanding Album while he was under indictment for charges related to child pornography.
 Other nominees have faced controversy due to their portrayals of major civil rights figures.
 In 2003, the movie Barbershop received five nominations, including Outstanding Motion Picture and Outstanding Supporting Actor (for Cedric the Entertainer's performance).